NewsWhip/slate/source/index.html.md

 * Stories are filtered and sorted using the following `JSON` encoded parameters.
 * Required fields are denoted *.
-* Filtering by category or country requires ids which can be found here: [NewsWhip API](https://www.newswhip.com/coverage/)
-* Maximum of 10 lucene queries at one time with a maximum of 150 terms per lucene query
-* country_code:us counts as 1 term, country_code:(us AND uk) counts as 2 terms, headline: "The Right Way" counts as 3 terms
+* Filtering by category or country requires ids which can be found here: [NewsWhip API](https://www.newswhip.com/coverage/) *Maximum of 10 lucene queries at one time with a maximum of 150 Terms per lucene query, terms calculation follows lucene query string semantics, e.g: 'country_code:us' counts as 1 term, 'country_code:(us AND uk)' counts as 2 terms, headline: “The Right Way” counts as 3 terms"